SSIG-IT/ari-deployment/README.md

 Type: PowerShell (use the Runtime Environment you created)

-Paste this script:
+Paste this script and adjust Tenant ID and Storage Account as needed:

 Import-Module AzureResourceInventory

 Invoke-ARI -TenantID "<YOUR_TENANT_ID>" -Automation -SkipDiagram -SkipAPIs -StorageAccount "stariprodCompany" -StorageContainer "reports"
-# Adjust Tenant ID and Storage Account as needed

 Save and publish the runbook.

 Create a schedule to run monthly (e.g., last day, 07:00 AM).